 - First-year students should prioritize English Composition courses.

-- Balance your load: don’t take more than two courses from any one Area of Knowledge.
+- Balance your load: don’t take more than two courses from any one Area of Inquiry.
 Balance interpretive, creative analysis with quantitative problem solving.

 - Ask your friends for suggestions of courses and instructors they enjoyed.